Skip to main content

 • monetization

 The game is a port from mobile, originally featuring microtransactions, which have been removed in the PC version.
-However, the removal has left the game feeling unbalanced, as the difficulty and progression were designed to encourage in-app purchases, resulting in a grind-heavy experience.
-Despite these issues, many reviewers find the game worth its low price, appreciating the absence of microtransactions.
+However, the absence of these transactions has left the game feeling unbalanced, as its progression and difficulty were designed to encourage in-app purchases, resulting in a grind-heavy experience.
+Despite these issues, many reviewers find the game worth its price due to the lack of ongoing costs.

 • “Doesn't seem to have been re-balanced despite the removal of microtransactions.”